Update - November 2019

 The panel report was received by Council in June 2019 and does not support the application of the Heritage Overlay to 22 Arden Crescent, Rosanna.

 At its meeting on 15 July 2019, Council considered the panel report and resolved to adopt Amendment C152 and submit to the Minister for Planning for approval.
-Council is currently waiting on the Minister’s decision.

 Council has prepared Amendment C152 to the Banyule Planning Scheme to apply a heritage overlay to 22 Arden Crescent, Rosanna.
 The explanatory report details the specifics of the amendment.